varun08x/moon-intelligence/README.md

 # Lunar Forge: Moon Intelligence
 Lunar Forge is a web + ML project that detects lunar surface features (craters, boulders) from imagery and visualizes results in a Three.js UI.
 It combines a FastAPI backend (SAM3 segmentation + MiDaS depth) with a Vite + React frontend.

-## Demo
-- Frontend: (add your deployed URL)
-- Backend API: (add your deployed URL)

-## Demo GIF
-Add a short screen recording or GIF here to quickly show the upload -> detection -> output flow.

 ## Key Features
 - Image/video upload and AI inference
 - Annotated output with detections